Barnard-Computational-Science-Center/Valentine-s-Day-Cards-Spring2021/README.md

 # Valentine-s-Day-Cards-Spring2021

-This workshop will introduce you to HTML and CSS in order to create two Valentine's Day cards.
-One will be simple text with styling, and an animated svg element.
-The other will include text over an image.
-After the creation of the Valentine's Day Cards, we will go over embedding the cards into emails and hosting websites on Github.
-You will leave this workshop having sent out a card or meme via email, and with the ability to apply your skills towards making more cards or towards designing web pages.
-In this workshop, we will use JSFiddle.
-JSFiddle is an online IDE where you can see your HTML, CSS, JavaScript and rendering all in one screen.
+This workshop will introduce you to HTML, CSS, and (a little bit of SVG) in order to create two cards or memes.
+1. text with styling, and an animated svg element.
+2. text over an image.
+We them host them as websites on Github.
+After, we code buttons and embed them into emails so that you can send your loved one a pretty button that 'on click' takes them to your card or meme!
 ----

 Use the markdown file included to follow along with the descriptions and code examples for learning HTML and CSS.